 ¼ c. backstrap molasses

-¼ c. sugar-free maple syrup (or regular maple syrup, or omit and use ½ c. molasses for Paleo/Primal)
+¼ c. sugar-free maple syrup (or regular maple syrup, or omit and use ½ c. total molasses for Paleo/Primal version)

 1 T. white vinegar

 DIRECTIONS: Lightly grease or line a cookie sheet with coconut oil.
 Preheat oven to 350º.
 Beat all wet ingredients in a medium mixing bowl.
 Measure the dry ingredients on top.
 Slowly stir the dry into the wet below until smooth.
 Dough will be fairly stiff.
 If making a giant single cookie, spread the dough evenly onto the baking pan using plastic gloves or baggie “gloves”.
 My gingerbread man pan is approximately 14″ tall x 9″ wide.
 Use raisins for eyes and button, currants for his nose and mouth.
-Pop into preheated 350º oven for about 11 minutes.
-Lower heat to 325º and cook an additional 6-7 minutes.
-Do not overcook.
-He should just brown around the edges and will be chewiest around those brown edges, softer in the center.
-Cool, cut apart and enjoy.
+Pop into preheated 325º oven for about 18-20 minutes.
+Do not overcook so you should remove from oven when the cookies are just browning a wee bit around the edges.
+Cool and enjoy.

 If making individual round cookies, this dough should make about 24 small 1½ round cookies.
 I would roll dough into 1″ balls and then press flat into 1½-2″ cookies with your fingers or the bottom of an oiled glass.
 The individual cookies should only require 10-12 minutes to get done.

-NUTRITIONAL INFO: Makes 1 huge gingerbread man or twenty-four 1½-2″ round cookies, each round cookie or approximately 1/24 of the giant cookie has: (calculated using sugar-free maple syrup)
+NUTRITIONAL INFO: Makes 1 huge gingerbread man or twenty-four 1½-2″ round cookies, each round cookie or approximately 1/24 of the giant cookie has: (calculated using sugar-free maple syrup).
+If making smaller gingerbread men, this recipe (I’m guessing) would probably make 12 of them.